homelabos/homelabos/docs/setup/installation.md

 Clone the repository if you have git `git clone git@gitlab.com:NickBusey/HomelabOS.git` or [download it from GitLab](https://gitlab.com/NickBusey/HomelabOS/-/archive/master/HomelabOS-master.zip).

-Make sure you have Ansible 2.5+ installed.
+Make sure you have Ansible 2.5+ installed on your computer.

+Ensure you can access your server with a local IP through [passwordless SSH](https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login) and your user has [passwordless sudo](https://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password).

 From inside the HomelabOS folder execute the terminal command `make setup` to configure your server settings.